Why webhook‑triggered tests?

 Next steps

-- Send us Trace events.
+- Send us Trace events to capture your full LLM workflow.